What goes around, comes around … and around. How Edge of Tomorrow is metaphor for crime, punishment and divine retribution.

 Why is Cage stuck in a loop at all?
 The film paints it as an accident – and it makes for a neat story – but there are intriguing parallels with punishment.

-As with Don’t Let Go, we can see Cage’s repetition as a means of mastery (of weapons, strategy, intimacy etc.), or as a kind of atonement.
+Like Don’t Let Go, Cage’s repetition functions both as a means of mastery (of weapons, strategy, intimacy etc.), and as a kind of atonement.

 Cage thinks he’s immune to such rotten luck.
 But when he’s summoned to London and then sent to the front, it’s as if he’s handed all of his consequences at once.

 Soon his name feels pretty apt.
 First there’s the armour body suit (a cage) he must don with no training, just like his marketing spiel.
-There’s the restrictive time loop, which sees him condemned to relive his punishment for all eternity.
+There’s the restrictive time loop, which sees him condemned to relive his punishment for all eternity, like a metaphorical prison cell.

 “Battle is the great redeemer”, Sergeant Farrell (Bill Paxton) croons, signposting the concept of punishment.
 “The fiery crucible in which the only true heroes are forged”.